-- We follow a complete democratic process for the election of students' office bearers making it a complete show of the students: - Candidates can nominate Himself / Herself based on interest; - Candidates can also be nominated by other students if they feel the candidate can discharge the expected responsibilities of the post of office bearer; - The staff member also can nominate their candidates for particular post if they feel that some capable candidates are left out by the students. - Nomination of Candidates for the post of Councilor shall be from final year students only.
+- We follow a complete democratic process for the election of students' office bearers making it a complete show of the students; - · Candidates can nominate Himself / Herself based on interest; - The staff member can also motivate and encourage the students to apply for the post of student leadership if they feel that some capable candidates are left out by the students. - Nomination of Candidates for the post of Councilor shall be from final year students only.